mradamt/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- To run with Nodemon use `./node_modules/.bin/nodemon -L express_server.js`